Manwittz/HumanoidOS/Structure.md

 An abbreviation for "Dynamic Debugging Technique".
 This is OpenBSD's built-in kernel debugger.
 The directory holds files pivotal for debugging kernel-level issues.

 #### 8. `dev`
-Primarily contains device driver code, facilitating the communication between the OS and hardware devices.
+Hosts the device driver code.
+Inside `dev`, there's:
+- `acpi`: Pertains to the Advanced Configuration and Power Interface, instrumental for power management and hardware configuration.